 Immersing yourself in nature and enjoying outdoor activities can have a huge impact on your physical and mental health.
 It feels good to get away from all the noise and distractions in the city.
 Connecting with all the small details in nature – like listening to the murmur of a little stream or observing a bee humming and flying from flower to flower – can move things into perspective and give you a new outlook on life.

-But have you ever thought about the outdoor clothes you’re wearing and what impact they (and by proxy, you) have on the planet in return?
+But have you ever thought about the outdoor clothes you’re wearing and what impact your parkas, shell jackets, and shoes (and by proxy, you) have on the planet in return?

-Here are some of the biggest issues with outdoor clothing, what to look out for before your next shop and a few brands that you can wear with a clean consciousness!
+Here are some of the biggest issues with outdoor clothing, what to look out for before your next shop and a few brands that you can wear with a clean conscience.

 THE ISSUE: LEATHER, DOWN AND WOOL

 Animal-derived products like leather, down and wool are staples in many outdoor brands but often supply chains are anything but transparent.
 Even if brands claim that they source these materials from “sustainable” producers, it does not change the fact, that animals die at the end of the process, and those processes are often very murky.
 Case in point: the times that Responsible Down Standard-certified down was found to come from live-plucked geese.
 And leather and wool are both heavily polluting: the most recent Pulse of Fashion Industry Report found these fabrics to be at the very top of their list for cradle-to-gate pollutant impact.

 The solution: Look for synthetic, but eco-friendly alternatives, such as plant-based down, (soy) waxed canvas, hemp fabrics and non-leather boots.